 Galileo’s new home is the museum Space Center Houston, which is located next door to NASA’s Johnson Space Center in Houston, Texas, the home base for the U.S. astronaut corps and Mission Control.
 There, the Star Trek shuttlecraft will be presented with other Space Age relics to help convey the history of the U.S. space program.
 Galileo will be formally unveiled at Space Center Houston on July 31.

-“This will be a centerpiece in their display showing the linkage between science fiction and real space travel,”
+“This will be a centrepiece in their display showing the linkage between science fiction and real space travel,”

 Schneider said, adding that Galileo predated NASA’s own space shuttle fleet by more than a decade.
 “This will be the iconic piece in the best possible home at the gateway of the manned space program.